TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-09-11-how-to-write-open-source-in-php-3-deprecating-code.md

     In this post I will show you <strong>how to work with deprecation messages</strong>.
-tweet: "How to deprecate your code without BC breaks? #php #oss"
 ---

 This technique is quite rare to see (apart PHP frameworks).
 It's very simple to add to your open-source code workflow though - let me convince you.